Typography

 There are, of course, other aspects of font that can give rise to contrast, but the above are the most obvious, from my perspective.

-That is all for typography.
-If you want to dig deeper, there are a number of interesting sources on the history and usage of type.
-My recommendations are:
+If you want to dig deeper, here are my recommendations on the history and usage of type: